 German utility patent # 1138525 issued to Schreiber & Hiller in 1930

 A beautiful example of Machine Age design that you will love.
-This vintage black Bakelite necklace features six curved links set with diamanté that alternate with Bakelite links with roof-shaped (pointed) tops.
+This vintage black Bakelite necklace features six curved links set with diamantés that alternate with Bakelite (or Galalith) links with pointed tops.
 Because the jeweled links are curved, the centerpiece follows the curve of your neck instead of laying out in a straight line.
 A scroll chain with a spring-ring clasp completes this elegant and easy-to-wear necklace that I always enjoyed.
+You can see it on my favorite model in this blog post.
 Scroll down to see a bracelet and pair of earrings by the same maker that complement this piece.

 Only 1 item available